xialiu1988/Songr/README.md

 /album     create new album and save to database and redirect to the home page after add the new album

+/songs      display all the songs on the page

+/albumDetail/{id}  get one album detail with all the details including songs in the album

 How to run: